-A1.14 There has been much talk over the years about consolidation models that are based on control and consolidation models that are based on risks and rewards.
-The debate has been made more complex by the absence of generally agreed meanings for the terms 'control and 'risks and rewards'.
+A1.15 There has been much talk over the years about consolidation models that are based on control and consolidation models that are based on risks and rewards.
+The debate has been made more complex by the absence of generally agreed meanings for the terms 'control' and 'risks and rewards'.
 We believe that ED 10 is proposing a control-based model that implicitly incorporates elements of some sort of risk and rewards approach.
 (That is because the ED requires the reporting entity to have the power to direct the second entity's activities so as to generate variable returns for the reporting entity.
 As variability implies risk, it could be said that control is the power a reporting entity has to direct the activities of an entity to manage risks and rewards that the reporting entity exposes itself to as a consequence of its relationship with the entity.)
-We support such an approach, which we see as being in line with the suggestion we made in our comment letter on the IASB Framework Discussion Paper The Reporting Entity:
+We consider that risks and rewards is important, as we explained, in our comment letter on the IASB Framework Discussion Paper The Reporting Entity: